KitsuneNoctus/auth-api-starterpack/docs/README.md

 # Bookeepr Documentation
-For those who are forgetfull and need a little help remembering their important information, from:
+To keep track important information (currently contacts only):
 * Contacts
-* Account Info
+* Account Info - N/A
-* New Destinations
+* New Destinations - N/A

 ## Installation